tkidman/rally-round/readme.md

 * Output to sheets ✓
 * In progress standings ✓
 * Link to results from standings ✓
-* Overall results from standings
+* Overall results from standings ✓
+* Fix emojis in driver names in HTML
 * Recalculate diffs in overall and show in overall results
 * Move manual result config to initialState.js
 * Define required car per event